Blogging for Real Estate Agents

 Instead, you’ll want to target lower volume long tail keywords.
-Fortunately, these make up most searches.
-Over 90% of search terms have fewer than 10 searches a month.
+Fortunately, these makeup most searches.
+Over 90% of search terms have fewer than ten searches a month.

-I wrote a post on keywords I have successfully ranked in the top of Google for in the past.
+I wrote a post on keywords I have successfully ranked at the top of Google.
 Keyword categories include:

-Between those 10 alone there are over 1000 articles and pages I could easily write, each one of which would likely deliver a few visitors to my site every month.
+Between those 10 alone, I could easily write over 1000 articles and pages, each of which would likely deliver a few visitors to my site monthly.

 Measuring your progress is free!
-Linking up your site onto Google Analytics is a necessary step on day 1 of your new website.
-There, you will be able to monitor a tremendous amount of information, tracking your most popular pages, traffic sources, and more.
+Linking your site to Google Analytics is necessary on day 1 of your new website.
+You can monitor a tremendous amount of information there, tracking your most popular pages, traffic sources, and more.
 You can even set up conversion tracking.

 I personally track organic unique users, though I probably should set up conversion tracking.
 I look at my most popular pages and ensure those pages are optimized and look good.

 If you are super nerdy, there is a great channel on YouTube called MeasureSchool.
-It has lots of tips on how to geek out in Google Analytics, split test, optimize, and do all sorts of stuff if you want to overthink your website.
+It has many tips on how to geek out in Google Analytics, split test, optimize, and do all sorts of stuff if you want to overthink your website.

-My recommendation is to not overthink it.
+My recommendation is not to overthink it.
 Google’s goal is to reward good content.
-You already are naturally in a niche because you are writing about hyperlocal real estate.
+You are naturally in a niche because you write about hyperlocal real estate.
 Your competition (for long-tail keywords, at least) is not major branded publishers and SEO powerhouses.
-Build good content and the audience will come.
+Build good content, and the audience will come.

 Mor Zucker is a real estate agent in Denver, Colorado, and has fully embraced the “content site” concept.
 Their top-performing page at this moment is an article about jazz clubs!

 The Denver Ear is all about Denver, the community, things to do, and more.
-It is separate from her real estate website which is focused on real estate services, but prominently includes a link in the header to point people in that direction.
+It is separate from her real estate website, which focuses on real estate services, but prominently includes a link in the header to point people in that direction.

 They have a clever headline trick of including “psst” at the